The Facebook logo The X.com logo The Maryland.gov logo

 Accessible Voting

 Maryland is committed to making voting accessible to all voters.
-All of the early voting centers in Maryland are accessible to voters with disabilities.
+All of the early voting centers and most election day polling places in Maryland are accessible to voters with disabilities.
 To learn more about voting by mail or voting in person, click here.

 I Voted!